Prayer and pretending are tools of self-hypnosis. See how it contributes to a culture of hate and ignorance and what you can do to reverse this trend.

 Prayer is a concept that is a fundamental part of Western theology.
 It has become a socially acceptable act used to demonstrate acceptance of a higher power.
 This pretending tactic is crucial to the three major religions of the Abrahamic tree.

-It is a magical process explained as mystical, mental, magical appropriation.
+It is a magical process explained as mystical mental, appropriation.
 Here’s how it works.
 One reaches out magically with the mind’s power via a mysterious, esoteric practice accessed via a specific formula.
-Depending upon the sect, it could be “calling on the name,” and it might include ceremonial cleansing “baptism” by water.
+Depending upon the sect, it could be “calling on the name,” which might include ceremonial cleansing “baptism” by water.

 This mystical and magical process enables you to get the desired object.
 Magic is a process that provides salvation or other things via their imaginary friend’s preferential treatment.
 One of the primary goals is an afterlife of heaven.
 Other uses of this magic include healing and material prosperity.